-He could not have known that his wish would be the inspiration for the largest wishgranting organisation in the world.
-Because this one act of kindness sparked an idea.
-Make-A-Wish Foundation was born.
+He couldn't have known his wish would be the inspiration for the largest wishgranting organisation in the world.
+Because this one act of kindness sparked an idea and Make-A-Wish Foundation was born.

 Make-A-Wish began granting wishes to seriously ill children in America a year after that first wish.
 And the idea quickly spread.
 In 1986, Make-A-Wish UK was established.